PetrisGR/Java-SysInfoApp/README.md

 - **Operating System Information:** Displays details about the operating system, including manufacturer, name, version, and architecture.
 - **Network Information:** Shows current online status, ISP provider, location (including region and country), public and local IP addresses, MAC address, and subnet mask.
 - **Storage Information:** Lists details about all connected disks (including disk letter, description and total, free, and used space) and provides insights into RAM capacity, available, and used space.
+- **File Metadata Check:** Includes a file metadata checker which includes metadata like name, type, size, attributes, and timestamps.

 ## Contributing